LMS colour space

 Temperature

-• A black body is an idealized object that absorbs all incoming radiation and emits radiation at all wavelengths.
-Real objects are not perfect black bodies, but they still emit electromagnetic radiation according to their temperature.
+• Black Bodies: Wien’s law applies to a theoretical concept called a black body.
+A black body is an idealized object that absorbs all incoming radiation and emits radiation at all wavelengths.
+Real objects aren’t perfect black bodies, but they still emit electromagnetic radiation based on their temperature.

 The surface colour of objects and their thermal temperature can be distinguished as follows.